FrancesCoronel/personal-website-v3/_posts/2014-03-12-python-bits-1.md

 **Problem 5 - Strings and Integers**

-Some basic pointers for beforehand, text in programming is also known as a “string”, and numbers are often referred to as their formats, so there are “integer” numbers and “float” numbers.
+Some basic pointers for beforehand, text in programming is also known as a "string", and numbers are often referred to as their formats, so there are "integer" numbers and "float" numbers.

 The main difference is that float numbers have decimals.